-Visa currently has two processing facilities in North America, and the company says the Singapore and UK data centres will expand its global footprint to boost the redundancy and resilience of the four synchronised data centres.
+Visa currently has two processing facilities in North America, and the company says the Singapore and UK data centers will expand its global footprint to boost the redundancy and resilience of the four synchronised data centers.

 Ultimately, this will minimise the likelihood of service disruptions to Visa’s reported 16,600 financial institutions, millions of merchant acceptance locations and three billion cards.